China says U.S. has 'no right' to interfere in Russia military cooperation

 The sanctions are related to China’s purchase of 10 SU-35 combat aircraft in 2017 and S-400 surface-to-air missile system-related equipment in 2018, the State Department said.

-The sanctions will block the EED and its director, Li Shangfu, from applying for export licences and participating in the U.S. financial system.
+The sanctions will block the EED and its director, Li Shangfu, from applying for export license and participating in the U.S. financial system.

 He warned that the United States would face “consequences” if it did not immediately revoke the sanctions.